RedisGrafana/grafana-redis-explorer/BUILD.md

 tail -100 /var/log/grafana/grafana.log
 ```

-- Enable Redis Enterprise Application in Grafana using `Configuration` -> `Plugins`
+- Enable Redis Explorer in Grafana using `Configuration` -> `Plugins`

-If you have questions, enhancement ideas or running into issues, please just open an issue on the repository: https://github.com/RedisGrafana/grafana-redis-enterprise-app
+If you have questions, enhancement ideas or running into issues, please just open an issue on the repository: https://github.com/RedisGrafana/grafana-redis-explorer